5 reasons Pennsylvania's special election matters

-PITTSBURGH — On the surface, the special election in Pennsylvania's 18th District Tuesday isn't much to get excited about.
+PITTSBURGH — On the surface, the special election in Pennsylvania's 18th Congressional District on Tuesday isn't much to get excited about.

 It's an off-year election in a district that will be redrawn by November because of a fight over the state's congressional map.